cassanof/rouge-rs/README.md

 # rouge-rs
-Fast ROUGE-L implementation in Rust.
+Fast ROUGE-L implementation in Rust for Python.
 Includes a parallelized ROUGE-L deduplication algorithm.